Lesson VIII: Meeting people where they are at

 If you provide any type of services to individuals as a profession, you may be able to relate:

-Lesson learned: the help that you think you are giving may not always appear that way or be able to be received by the person you are helping.
+Lesson learned: the help that you think you are giving may not always appear that way or even be able to be received by the person you are helping.
 You’ve got to be able to meet them where they are at – emotionally, physically, psychologically.

 Experience helps recognize how to get on the same page, but there’s no specific recipe in figuring out how to meet people where they are.
 The lesson learned though is recognizing that if you truly want to help people, you just have to know it’s not all about where you are, but where those in need are too.